-Tonight, they offer a new performance for Lampo.
+Tonight, they offer a new performance for Lampo, a mix of free jazz, sound poetry and high-spirited mischief.
 Joe is no stranger to Chicago, of course.
 Graham was last here in 1997 with The Shadow Ring.

 Graham Lambkin (b.1973, Dover, England) is a multidisciplinary artist who first came to prominence in the early 90s through the formation of his experimental music group The Shadow Ring.
 A sound organizer rather than music maker, Lambkin looks at an everyday object and sees an ocean of possibility, continually transforming quotidian atmospheres and the mundane into expressive sound art using tape manipulation techniques, chance operations and the thick ambience of domestic field recordings.